 - It’s also a source of kaempferol, an antioxidant that has been shown to reduce inflammation and inhibit the growth of cancer cells in test-tube studies.

 So, when you see these beautiful leafy green vegetables at your local supermarket, please don’t ignore them.
 Try it!
 You might like it.
-Substitutions for this leafy green veggie are watercress (because of the somewhat similar taste), arugula, chicory leaves, and radicchio.
+Substitutions for this leafy green veggie are watercress (somewhat similar taste), arugula, chicory leaves, and radicchio.